Family law

 A good family law lawyer must be determined, compassionate and analytical.

-The purpose of preliminary counselling is to help the spouses determine whether their relationship has deteriorated to the point where the marriage has become unsustainable for at least one of them, or whether there is a possibility of preserving the marriage.
-If the outcome of the preliminary counselling at the CSD is unsuccessful, court proceedings may be initiated by applying to the courts.
+The purpose of preliminary counselling is to help the spouses assess whether their relationship has deteriorated to the point that the marriage has become untenable for at least one of them, and whether there is any prospect of preserving the marriage.
+The Centre for Social Work also informs them of available support options (e.g., family counselling).
+The spouses may choose to use these services or, if their positions are not too far apart, conclude an agreement on issues concerning the children.

-Based on many years of experience, we advise you to consult a family law lawyer before attending a preliminary counselling session at the CSD.
-A lawyer will be able to explain what your rights are (so that you do not enter into a settlement that could be harmful to you) and warn you about what you need to pay special attention to during the preliminary counselling.
+Based on our long-standing experience, we strongly recommend consulting a family-law attorney before attending preliminary counselling at the CSD.
+A “divorce lawyer” can explain your rights (so you do not inadvertently agree to a settlement that is against your interests) and highlight what to pay particular attention to during the counselling.

 Family law disputes are probably among the most emotionally taxing court proceedings for all parties involved.
 For this reason, it is very important that the family law lawyer representing you in court (or other) proceedings is empathetic on the one hand, but also able to make a realistic assessment of the specific legal situation of the parties to the proceedings in order to protect his/her client’s rights.